|

 - KAREL:

-Czech, Dutch and Slovene form of Charles,
+- Dutch form of English/French Charles,

 meaning "man."